 - NASM Fitness Nutrition Specialist (FNS): Nutritional guidance and support for overall health, weight loss, and long-term weight management is in high-demand.
 This certification will provide essential knowledge and skill regarding energy balance, caloric needs, and activity, metabolism, and food choices.

-Employment of Personal Fitness Trainers is projected to grow 13 percent from 2012 to 2022, about as fast as the average for all occupations.
 As businesses, government, and insurance organizations continue to recognize the benefits of health and fitness programs for their employees, incentives to join gyms or other types of health clubs is expected to increase the need for Personal Fitness Trainers.
 Some businesses may even decide to open their own onsite facility to decrease the need for their employees to travel for exercise.